 How does the insurance company decide whether a disease was a pre-existing one or not?

-While filling up the proposal form for insurance you need to provide details of the illnesses you have suffered during your lifetime.
-At the time of insurance, you should be aware of whether you have any disease and whether you are undergoing any treatment.
-The insurers refer to such health issues to their medical panel to differentiate between pre-existing and newly contracted illnesses.
+When you buy a health insurance policy, you need to provide details of any illnesses you have suffered/treatments you have undergone during your lifetime.
+The insurance company will then refer all your health issues to their medical panel to differentiate between pre-existing and newly contracted illnesses.

-Note: It is important to disclose any disease you might be suffering with before buying the health insurance policy.
-Insurance is a contract based on good faith and any willful non-disclosure of facts might lead to problems in the future.
+Note: It is important to disclose any disease you might be suffering from before buying the health insurance policy.
+Insurance is a contract based on good faith and any wilful non-disclosure of facts might lead to problems in the future.